 Under the Genentech License Agreement, the Company received an upfront payment of \$80,000 for the license.
 In the first quarter of 2023, following the Company's last delivery of certain drug supplies to Genentech, the Company received an additional \$20,000 payment.
-In addition, the Company will be eligible to receive up to approximately \$600,000 in contingent payments, including specified development, regulatory and sales-based milestones, before fulfilling the Company's upstream financial obligations.
+In the second quarter of 2023, following the achievement of a development milestone related to a new indication under the Genentech License Agreement, Genentech became obligated to make an additional cash payment of \$15,000.
+Under the terms of the Genentech License Agreement, the Company is eligible to receive a total of approximately \$600,000 in contingent payments, including specified development, regulatory and sales-based milestones, before fulfilling the Company's upstream financial obligations, of which approximately \$585,000 remain as of June 30, 2023.
 The Company will also be eligible to receive tiered percentage royalties on a Genentech Licensed Product-by-Genentech Licensed Product basis ranging from low-double digits to mid-teens on annual net sales of each Genentech Licensed Product, subject to certain customary reductions, with an aggregate minimum floor, before fulfilling the Company's upstream financial obligations.
-Royalties will be payable on a Genentech Licensed Product-by-Genentech Licensed Product and country-by-country basis until the latest to occur of the expiration of certain patents that cover a Genentech Licensed Product, the expiration of regulatory exclusivity for such Genentech Licensed Product, or the tenth anniversary of first commercial sale of such Genentech Licensed Product in such country.
+Royalties will be payable on a Genentech Licensed Product-by-Genentech Licensed Product basis until the latest to occur of the expiration of certain patents that cover a Genentech Licensed Product, the expiration of regulatory exclusivity for such Genentech Licensed Product, or the tenth anniversary of first commercial sale of such Genentech Licensed Product in such country.

 Pursuant and subject to the terms of the Genentech License Agreement, Genentech has the exclusive worldwide right to conduct development and commercialization activities for Genentech Licensed Products at its sole cost.
-Notwithstanding the foregoing, the Company is responsible, at its sole cost, for continuing to conduct and finalize its Phase 2b clinical trial assessing the efficacy, safety and tolerability of vixarelimab in reducing pruritis in prurigo nodularis.
+Notwithstanding the foregoing, the Company is responsible, at its sole cost, for completing its Phase 2b clinical trial assessing the efficacy, safety and tolerability of vixarelimab in reducing pruritis in prurigo nodularis.